First-order friendliness: Appendix

-\begin{Rmk}\emph{Using Proposition \ref{genR}, the same argument as in Remark \ref{dif} works to refute compactness for $\vsim^{\text{{\bf R}}_i}_{\text{{\bf S}}_2}$ since $\Gamma_0 \not \vsim^{\text{{\bf R}}_4}_{\text{{\bf S}}_3} \phi$ implies $\Gamma_0 \not \vsim^{\text{{\bf R}}_4}_{\text{{\bf S}}_2} \phi$ and clearly $\Gamma \vsim^{\text{{\bf R}}_1}_{\text{{\bf S}}_2} \phi$. } \end{Rmk}
+\begin{Rmk} \emph{Using Proposition \ref{genR}, the same argument as in Remark \ref{dif} works to refute compactness for $\vsim^{\text{{\bf R}}_i}_{\text{{\bf S}}_2}$ since $\Gamma_0 \not \vsim^{\text{{\bf R}}_4}_{\text{{\bf S}}_3} \phi$ implies $\Gamma_0 \not \vsim^{\text{{\bf R}}_4}_{\text{{\bf S}}_2} \phi$ and clearly $\Gamma \vsim^{\text{{\bf R}}_1}_{\text{{\bf S}}_2} \phi$. } \end{Rmk}

-Table 1 collects the main facts that we have verified for variants of Definition \ref{friend} in first-order logic with equality (it omits the data-points for first-order logic without equality that have been mentioned in passing in Remarks \ref{comp2} and \ref{inter3}).
-It remains incomplete, as the question marks correspond to questions that are still open.
-The authors suspect that for those cells the answers are negative.
-The configuration $(\text{{\bf R}}_3, \text{{\bf S}}_1)$ that we have adopted in Definition \ref{friend}, whose row in the table is highlighted by double lines, would appear to be the version of first-order friendliness that best preserves properties established for the propositional context.
+Table 1 collects the main facts that we have verified for variants of Definition \ref{friend} in first-order logic with equality {(it omits the data-points for first-order logic without equality that have been mentioned in passing in Remarks \ref{comp2} and \ref{inter3})}.
+It remains incomplete, as the question marks flag cases that are still open.
+The authors suspect that for those cells the answers are negative. {But, even in the unlikely case there is a row where both answers turn out positive,} the configuration $(\text{{\bf R}}_3, \text{{\bf S}}_1)$ that we have adopted in Definition \ref{friend}, whose row in the table is highlighted by double lines, would appear to be the version of first-order friendliness that best preserves properties established for the propositional context.